Back in Texas, Briles returns to coaching in the small time

 Most residents knew nothing about the possibility of Briles becoming coach until the school board unanimously approved his hiring in a special meeting on the Friday night going into Memorial Day weekend.
 That was only a couple of hours before the high school graduation ceremony at Don Meredith Stadium, named after the former Dallas Cowboys quarterback and "Monday Night Football" announcer who is easily the town's most famous native son.

-"I thought I was going to be in a long line of people and my two cents would just be a drop in the bucket," Lewis said.

-One of the others was a former Baylor regent and longtime Briles supporter who came from out of town to specifically address the board.
-Lewis, who returned to her hometown with her husband about three years ago after living for a decade in Austin, said people later thanked her for speaking out when they would see her in the post office or bank.
+Lewis, who returned to her hometown with her husband about three years ago after living for a decade in Austin, said people later thanked her for speaking out.

 "This is a kind, loving, welcoming place, and I think that they tried to put that spin on it, this is a redemption story, we're going to be able to help this guy," Lewis said.
 "But there's no redemption without remorse."